-The Governmental Accounting Standards Board has also issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective for fiscal years beginning after June 15, 2017.
+Recent Statements Issued by the Governmental Accounting Standards Board - The Governmental Accounting Standards Board has issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective for fiscal years beginning after June 15, 2017.
 The requirements of this Statement will improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
 It also improves information provided by state and local governmental employers about financial support for OPEB that is provided by other entities.
-The College has not yet determined the effect that the adoption of GASB Statement No. 75 may have on its financial statements.
+EWVCTC has not yet determined the effect that the adoption of GASB Statement No. 75 may have on its financial statements.